 The Foundation and the District have entered into an agreement regarding the Feather River Fitness and Recreation Center whereby the District shall reimburse the Foundation for the cost of insurance and to repay the debt created by its purchase.
-For the fiscal year ended June 30, 2021 and 2020, the value of the contributions totaled \$24,000 and \$48,000, respectively.
+For the fiscal year ended June 30, 2022 and 2021, the value of the contributions totaled \$48,000 and \$24,000, respectively.
+Subsequent to June 30, 2022, the Foundation and District entered into a new agreement related to the Fitness Center commending on July 1, 2022 and ending June 30, 2027, for \$48,000 in annual rents payable in monthly installments of \$4,000.
+The Foundation shall establish a Capital Reserve Account tor maintenance and improvements commencing on July 1, 2022, and contribute \$2,000 a month (or half of each rent payment) to this account until the balance is equal to or greater than \$200,000.

 The Foundation and the District entered into an agreement where the District agrees to pay any shortfalls to the Foundation if occupancy of the residency halls falls below a 90% occupancy target.
-There were no payments under this agreement for the years ended June 30, 2021 and 2020.
+There were no payments under this agreement for the years ended June 30, 2022 and 2021.

 The Foundation and the District entered into an agreement wherein the Foundation agrees to pay the district a Management Fee for the operations of the Feather River Resident Halls for the Net Income that is the excess of the 120% debt service covenant required by the bondholders.
-For the fiscal year ended June 30, 2021 and 2020, the value of that fee was \$137,139 and \$107,478, respectively.
+For the fiscal year ended June 30, 2022 and 2021, the value of that fee was \$258,037 and \$137,139, respectively.
+As of June 30, 2022 and 2021, these amounts were payable to the District and included in Accounts Payable on the statements of financial position.